freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-066.md

 ## Description
 <section id='description'>

-Notice the grey color along the edges of the line.
-Those edges are known as <dfn>borders</dfn>.
-Each side of an element can have a different color or they can all be the same.

-Make all the edges of the `hr` element the same color as the background of it using the `border-color` property.
+Change the background color of the `hr` elemnent to be `brown` to make it match the color of the coffee beans.

 </section>